 On this island, having a car is a very good idea.
 There are cabs, Uber and Lyft, and tour companies.
 Public transportation is spotty, and the available options can be expensive.

 What is Driving Like?

 There are high mountains and deep valleys.
-In a few places, the roads are not in the best repair and GPS in the country is just a suggestion.
-The locals are laid back and courteous drivers, however.
+In a few places, the roads are not in the best repair, and GPS in the countryside is just a suggestion.
+The locals are laid-back and courteous drivers, however.
 We had no trouble and appreciated the freedom to explore as we wished.

 If including a long trip such as the “road to Hana” or sunrise on Mt Haleakala and you don’t want to drive that trip, there are tour vans.
 I will include some links at the end.

 Hawaii is a no-fault state.
 You might check your insurance coverage.

 Knowing a little of the language is a nice key to the Hawaiian soul.
 There is a link to a meaning and pronunciation chart at the end of this article.
 “Nanea ia ia.”
 (Enjoy it!)

 The South Region

 If your focus is a beachfront vacation, this area has advantages.
 South and West Maui have the warmest and driest climate, and of the two, the south is the driest.
 There are two popular sections here.
 This is about 30 minutes from the airport.